mariusklocke/liga-manager-api/README.md

 $ docker compose down -v
 ```

-For more information on how to manage containers, please refer to the [docker-compose CLI reference](https://docs.docker.com/compose/reference/overview/#command-options-overview-and-help)
+For more information on how to manage containers, please refer to the [docker compose CLI reference](https://docs.docker.com/reference/cli/docker/compose/).

 ## Useful commands